- Continuing Education

 Patient Positioning and Exposure

 Step into the machine – Instruct the patient to stand behind the machine with a straight, erect spine with the shoulders down.
 The clinician should adjust the machine just slightly higher than the patient’s chin.
-Instruct the patient to step forward, placing their hands low on the hand holds.
+Instruct the patient to step forward, placing their hands low on the hand holds preferably to keep the shoulders down.
 Make sure that the machine will clear the shoulders bilaterally.

 Have the patient shuffle forward – Because of the design of the panoramic unit, the natural tendency for patients when asked to put their head in the head holder is to thrust it forward, slumping over.
 This slumped position produces a greater depth of soft tissue of the neck with an increase in midline opacity on the resultant image.